hg-mirrors/pypy_extradoc/blog/draft/2019-08-sandbox.rst

 "sandbox" mode and upgrade it to PyPy3.
 Thanks to them, sandboxing will be given a second life!

-Sandbox_ is a special version of PyPy that runs in a fully-isolated mode.
-It gives a safe way to execute arbitrary Python scripts (*whole* scripts, not small bits of code inside your larger Python program).
+The `sandboxed PyPy`_ is a special version of PyPy that runs fully isolated.
+It gives a safe way to execute arbitrary Python programs (*whole* programs, not small bits of code inside your larger Python program).
 Such scripts can be fully untrusted, and they can try to do anything---there are no syntax-based restrictions, for example---but whatever they do, any communication with the external world is not actually done but